gyuho/learn/doc/distributed_systems_raft/README.md

 to maintain its authority.
 In normal operation, there is **exactly only one `leader`** for each term.
 All servers start as a `follower`, and the `follower` becomes a `candidate` when there is no current `leader` and starts an election.
-If a `candidate` receives the majority of votes, it becomes a `leader`.
+If a `candidate` receives a majority of the votes, it becomes a `leader`.
 The `leader` then accepts new log entries from clients and replicates those log entries to its `followers`.